cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-create-deployment.md

 # Step 6: Create a Deployment

-We'll now create the deployment for our blueprint.
+Picking up from Step 5, [Uploading a Blueprint](getting-started-upload-blueprint.html), we'll now create the deployment for our blueprint using the command line.

 {%note title=Note%}
 Creating a Deployment doesn't actually create any resources, it simply generates a "Physical" representation of your application from the "Logical" (Blueprint) representation and stores in the database.
+Technically, it is a virtual environement on the manager.
 {%endnote%}

-To do so, we'll first create an inputs file (just like our Manager Blueprint's inputs file):
+First create an inputs file (just like our Manager Blueprint's inputs dialog):

   {% togglecloak id=2 %}
   **Define inputs for this blueprint**